Gealber/calvopro-botv2/README.md

 ### Average time the bot is up

-Given that I'm using a free account in Heroku, without a credit card associated to it, I only have 550 hour dyno, which in my expirience with the bot, is around 20 days up.
+Given that I'm using a free account in Heroku, without a credit card associated to it, I only have 550 hours dyno, which in my experience with the bot, is around 20 days up.

 ## Information tracked